nithin001/react-catalogue/README.md

   * Adding babel support for webpack
 ##### Adding React
   * Ah!
 The important piece.
 Turned out to be simple.
 Separated webpack config into two: dev, prod.
 Added babel support for react.
 And we are good to go with React.
+##### Adding CSS Preproccessor
+  * I want to keep this simple here too.
+I didn't add any autoprefixer.
+Only a simple sass loader.
+##### Adding test harness
+  * I added enzyme because of the snapshot testing feature which I like.
+I also added jest which is required by enzyme.
+##### Adding Lint Support
+  * As a final piece to the scaffolding, I've added eslint support for the app.
+I've also extended AirBnB's js style guide for the rules.
+I think we are all set to go.
+I will add redux, router when the need arises.